 Brighton & Hove is at risk from three types of flooding:

 The council is responsible for developing, maintaining, applying and monitoring a strategy for local flood risk management from surface and groundwater.

 Areas of the city’s western coastline are also at risk of flooding from the sea.
 The Environment Agency is responsible for flood risk management of these areas.

-We are now also a statutory consultee for major planning applications with regard to implications to the management of surface water.
+We are the statutory consultee for major planning applications with regard to implications to the management of surface water.

 The city's coast defences are regularly inspected and maintenance work is carried out by the council's contractors.
 The planning of defences to keep abreast of overall deterioration and the effects of the changing climate are dealt with through shoreline management plans and strategic studies.